fcguida/ColorSelector/README.md

 directory and run ColorSelector.htm.

 On Windows you can create a shortcut to run this with Chrome as a standard looking app (simple frame, no tabs, etc).
-Just create the shorcut and set the target field accordingly, substituting {$PATH} to point to the file.
+Just create the shorcut and set the target field as follows, substituting {$PATH} to point to the location of ColorSelector.htm on your machine:

 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --app="file://{$PATH}\ColorSelector.htm"